Loon Lake Trail Horseback Riding

 The trail can be done as a loop, the recently completed bridge at the Chinook Campground, means you no longer have to ford the Secesh River.
 Starting elevation is 5676 and the lake elevation is 5800 .

-Overall, Loon Lake Trail is the 23rd most popular horse trail of all 56 horseback rides in Idaho.
+Overall, Loon Lake Trail is the 24th most popular horse trail of all 56 horseback rides in Idaho.
+Several of the better horse trails are nearby Loon Lake Trail including Twenty Mile Lakes Trail, East Fork / Lake Fork Trail and Kennally Creek.